 800 Meadowpine Blvd, Mississauga

-Taste the sumptuous Filipino food dishes that the Philippines is known for, enjoy culture performances, arts, crafts and more at this two day festival.
+Taste the sumptuous Filipino food dishes that the Philippines is known for, enjoy culture performances, arts, crafts and more at this three-day festival.

 Bring your family and friends to this indoor trampoline park to play dodge ball, volleyball or laser tag.
 They also have warrior courses, if you’re up for it.